China's famous 'face-kini' gets Peking Opera-inspired facelift

-QINGDAO, China What do Chinese women do when they want to go swimming but maintain their pearly-white complexion?
+QINGDAO, China, July 15 What do Chinese women do when they want to go swimming but maintain their pearly-white complexion?

 They put on a mask made for the beach, and fondly known as a face-kini.